south-lacrosse/www-dev/docs/recovery.md

 ## Backup Locations

-Database backups are stored locally in `bin/backups`, and weekly & monthly backups are also stored in Google Drive under the SEMLA Webmaster account in folder `backups` (also accessible by the SEMLA President).
+Database backups are stored locally in `bin/backups`, and weekly & monthly backups are also [stored off site](off-site-backups.md#how-to-recover-and-backup).

 Media files are backed up to GitHub repository `south-lacrosse/media`.

-Config files are backed up to GitHub repository `south-lacrosse/wordpress`.
+Config files are backed up to GitHub repository `south-lacrosse/wordpress-config`.

-These repositories are both private, but accessible from the south-lacrosse and semla-webmaster GitHub accounts, and from the web server via the command line.
+These repositories are both private, but accessible in GitHub by people with access to the south-lacrosse organisation, or from the semla-webmaster account (which should be set up so it has access from the web server command line).

 The SEMLA plugin, theme, and other site specific files are stored in our GitHub repository at git <https://github.com/south-lacrosse/www>.